DingoDjango/snAutosave/README.md

 Made for the [QMods Subnautica Mod System](https://www.nexusmods.com/subnautica/mods/201)﻿

 2019-04-16 - v1.2.0
+* Improved save slot rotation method
-* Changed save routine when HardcoreMode is off
+* Added screenshots copying routine
-* Improved compatibility with other mods
+* Fixed compatibility with the Map mod and possibly other mods

 2019-04-12 - v1.1.0
 * Added a HardcoreMode setting.
 If enabled, the main save file is used instead of separate saves